 My Camera Gear

 Canon 7D Mark II– I upgraded to this camera about two years ago and before that I was shooting with a [dinosaur] Nikon 70D.
-I’m loving the Canon 7D Mark II but looking to upgrade to Canon 5D Mark IV in the next year.
+I’m loving the Canon 7D Mark II but looking to upgrade to Canon 5D Mark IV in the next year *EDIT – I’m now shooting with the EOS Canon 5d IV.
 I have purchased all of my cameras used on eBay but I linked an Amazon version.
 If you are just starting out and looking for a cheaper camera, I recommend looking into a the Canon Rebel Series.

 50 mm 1.4 lens– This is the lens I use most often, like everyday!
 I usually start every shoot with this lens and especially for flat lays.
 This lens or the “nifty fifty” 50mm 1.8 (which is significantly cheaper) is the lens I recommend starting out with.